 How to Trim a Neckline Like Yves Saint Laurent

-This detail on a chiffon blouse is from YSL’s Russian collection.
-The neck edge is finished with a narrow (3⁄16-inch) silk charmeuse bias binding, a narrow metallic braid is sewn to the binding, and a tie is added.
+The detail on a chiffon blouse, shown above, is from YSL’s Russian collection.
+The neck edge is finished with a narrow (3/16-inch) silk charmeuse bias binding, a narrow metallic braid is sewn to the binding, and a tie is added.

-To begin, cut a bias strip about 1-1⁄4 inch wide and as long as the neckline circumference.
+To begin, cut a bias strip about 1-1/4 inches wide and as long as the neckline circumference.
 Press the strip, stretching the bias slightly.
 Trim the seam allowance from the neck edge on the seamline.
 To avoid stretching the neck edge, baste it to a duplicate paper pattern.

-1. With right sides together and raw edges aligned, stitch the bias strip to the neckline with a 1⁄4 inch seam allowance.
-Trim the seam allowance evenly to 1⁄8 inch and the bias strip ends to 3⁄8 inch past the center-front opening edge, as shown at right.
+1. With right sides together and raw edges aligned, stitch the bias strip to the neckline with a 1/4-inch seam allowance.
+Trim the seam allowance evenly to 1/8 inch and the bias strip ends to 3/8 inch past the center-front opening edge, as shown.

 3. Wrap the strip ends, including the braid, to the wrong side at the center front.
 Sew the end edges to the wrong side permanently with catchstitches, as shown at right.
 Permanently sew one tie end over the braid to the wrong side.
 Repeat on the other side.

 Designer Techniques Volume 2 is is available for iPads, iPhones, and Windows based devices.
-It features even more couture construction techniques to help take your sewing skills to the next level.
+It features even more couture construction techniques from other designers to help take your sewing skills to the next level.